A company’s USP or ‘unique selling point/proposition’ can typically be put down to a couple of paragraphs defining what they do and how they do it.

 No, don’t create a huge pop-up banner that screams – “BUY MY PRODUCT!
 I’LL GIVE YOU 50% OFF!” – that’s lazy and devalues your service before you even get started.

-Instead, use your USP to forge an immediate connection that prompts them to read on and explore your site, then hopefully make a purchase.
+Instead, use your USP to forge an immediate connection that prompts them to read on and explore your site, then hopefully makes a purchase.

 If they like what they read, you’ll already begin to build trust and simultaneously increase your product’s perceived value.